steffest/BassoonTracker/readme.md

  - The following FastTracker features are not fully supported yet:
    - Tremor
    - "Set envelope position" command
+   - Panning Slides
    - PingPong Loops are unrolled to normal loops (There's no difference in sound but if you save your XM file, your samples will have changed.)
    - When writing XM files, patterns are not packed so the resulting files will probably be a little bigger than when saved with the real FastTracker 2.
  - Safari doesn't support WebAudio StereoPanners so songs will be played in mono on Safari.
  - Safari and Firefox don't support the [Web Midi Api](https://caniuse.com/midi) so no midi on those browsers.

-Note: if you use an AZERTY, QWERTZ or DVORAK keyboard, you can set that option in the settings to have the correct layout when playing notes on your computer keyboard.
+**How to Run**
+BassoonTracker is a web application that runs in your browser.
+Just serve "index.html" from a webserver and you're good to go.
+If you want to run it locally and you don't want to fiddle with things as `node`and `npm`, I can recommend [Spark](https://github.com/rif/spark/releases)
+Download the binary for your platform, drop the Spark executable in the folder where you downloaded the BassoonTracker source files and run it.
+If you then point your browser to http://localhost:8080/ it should work.

 **How to Build**
-  - The build step is **optional**, there are no runtime dependencies (*bliss!*)
+  - BassoonTracker doesn't need building, the build step is **optional**, there are no runtime dependencies (*bliss!*)
-  - Just open dev.html in a browser to load the plain uncompressed scripts
+  - Just open dev.html in a browser to load the plain uncompressed scripts (one way to do that by running `vite` or `npm start` on the command line)
-  - To build the packaged version:
+  - If you like you can build a "packaged" version:
-    - If you don't have grunt installed - install it with "npm install -g grunt-cli"
+    - I'm using "[vite](https://vitejs.dev/)" for that, if you don't have it installed globally - install it with `npm i`
-    - Run "npm i" to install the Grunt build tools.
-    - Use "grunt" to build the compressed files -> index.html will be created.
+    - Use `vite build` (or `npm run build`) to build the compressed files -> index.html will be created.
-    - Use "grunt sprites" to build the spritesheet.
+    - Use `grunt sprites` to build the spritesheet.
-	  This will compact all files in the "skin/src" to a single .png file and will create a spritemap.
+	  This will compact all files in the `skin/src` to a single .png file and will create a spritemap.
-	- Use "grunt player" to build the player-only version (you can find it the "player" directory).
-	- Use "grunt friend" to build the version for Friend OS (you can find it the "hosts/FriendOs/build" directory)

 **Future plans**
   - ~~MIDI support~~ -> Done!